Interface In Java Interview Questions

 What is Externalizable?

-Ans: Externalizable is an interface that extends Serializable Interface and sends data into Streams in compressed format.
+Ans: Externalizable is an interface that extends the Serializable Interface and sends data into Streams in compressed format.
 It has two methods, writeExternal(ObjectOuput out) and readExternal(ObjectInput in).

 What modifiers are allowed for methods in an interface?